 As well as the recipes themselves, there is helpful information about individual ingredients, such as asparagus, strawberries, garlic etc. The cheffy tips and tricks, including the art of making vinaigrette and a perfect crème anglaise (custard to you and me) are all appreciated.
 There’s also a list of measures and conversions at the back.

-Marc also persuaded Rafa Martin – one of Spain’s leading bartenders, whose Brass Club Bar in Palma we have still to visit – to provide some summer cocktail recipes.
+Marc also persuaded Rafa Martin – one of Spain’s leading bartenders, who owns Brass Club Bar in Palma – to provide some summer cocktail recipes.
 Summer may soon be slipping away, but I bet they’ll taste just as good in the autumn!